AgentTroll/telem-filter/README.md

 than using curve fitting.

-The data is processed in a 3 step manner: in the first step, the initial horizontal and vertical velocities are extracted by "pitching" over when the velocity is greater than that needed to reach the current altitude.
+The data is processed in a 3 step manner: in the first step, the altitude telemetry is interpolated and the initial horizontal and vertical velocities are extracted by "pitching" over when the velocity is greater than that needed to reach the current altitude.
 In the second step, this data is then passed through a Parks-McClellan low-pass filter with a cutoff-frequency of 1 Hz.
-In the final step, this data is then adjusted to account for small deviations to velocity and then plotted along with error values.
+In the final step, the filtered velocities are then adjusted to account for velocity error by absorbing the error into the horizontal velocity.

-While this produces a surprisingly good result, this is inferior to curve fitting because the beyond the derivative of position is not accounted for.
-It is clear from the velocity plots that the acceleration and jerk will not be realistic (will be much higher than in the real-world).
+While this produces a surprisingly good result, this is inferior to curve fitting because anything beyond the derivative of position is not accounted for.
+It is clear from the velocity plots that the acceleration and jerk will not be realistic (will be much higher than in the real- world).
 However, with further processing and curve-fitting used in `AgentTroll/liftoff`, this data can be salvaged into very good data.

 # Disclaimer